 I have a confession…

-I devoted an entire day trying to color eggs with stuff from the fridge and cabinets.
+I devoted an entire day trying this Easter egg idea!
+Yes, I tried to color eggs with stuff from the fridge and cabinets.
 Turned out I was lucky no children helped.
 Instant gratification is huge with little ones.
 Instant results didn’t happen with these eggs.
-Plus we feared to eat them!
+Plus we feared eating them!

 Strange Nests for Easter Eggs